 When we chat later, Carol explains that doing blood pressures the ‘old fashioned way’ enables the sort of skin-to-skin contact unavailable with digital testing.
 This means that students learn how a patient’s skin feels, perhaps clammy or cool, and this can give them other clues as to their patient’s well being.
 I think too that this contact might be reassuring for an anxious patient.

-My work here requires me to find and explore parallels between nursing and my own field of practice, textiles and to help develop haptic skills.
+My work here requires me to find and explore parallels between nursing and my own field of practice, textiles.
 It doesn’t take long for me to realise the similarity between nursing fundamentals and textile ones.
 How both fields have foundations from which everything begins.
 I think of warping up, casting on, even threading a needle.
 All first steps that we can sometimes take for granted but out of which everything else comes into being.
 How in both fields we need a proper grasp of these things before we can become well practiced – I notice the link here between the hand and the grasp.
 Perhaps, in this respect, textile makers and nursing students both need to become properly ‘handy’.

 There’s a long way to go and I must confess to being anxious about how this will all work out, I guess I am just like the new students in that sense and that we are all just starting out.
 Our next session together is all about elimination and skin assessment, now that will be interesting!